particle-iot/docs/src/content/datasheets/wi-fi/photon-2-datasheet.md

 ### UART serial

-The Photon 2 supports two UART serial interfaces.
+The Photon 2 supports three UART serial interfaces.

 {{!-- BEGIN do not edit content below, it is automatically generated cd89fea9-4917-4af5-bfd0-4bdaa400545c --}}